Updated: 6/28/2021 (originally published on 6/25/2021)

 Are Building Contractors or Vendors Liable for the Building’s Collapse?

-So, because of the immense damage, loss of life, and injuries sustained, those people with claims will need to asses what entities and/or persons are liable beyond just the condominium’s management company and condo association.
+So, because of the immense damage, loss of life, and injuries sustained, those people with claims will need to assess what entities and/or persons are liable beyond just the condominium’s management company and the condo association.
 Specifically, anyone bring a claim should investigate whether a building vendor may be responsible, in part, for the horrific damages.
 If it can be proven that contractors or vendors failed in their contractual duties to report potential liability issues promptly, in which they knew or should have known that damages could occur then a legal argument could be made that their negligence played a role in this disaster.
 As an example, if the building management hire vendors to assess potential issues and/or problems and those vendors knew about these issues and failed to act then they may be held accountable, additionally, if they knew and failed to report potentially dangerous issues to the building association then a plaintiff’s attorney would be able to prove gross negligence and hold the management company liable or partially liable.
 In fact, in some cases the condominium management or condo association may be exposed to punitive damages if they failed to report these issues or warn residents of the Surfside condo.

 If the building had a maintenance company that was responsible for the continued upkeep of the building property and they failed to report certain issues to the building management or building association and which may have contributed to the tragedy then based on current law the maintenance company may be held liable for certain damages.
-Additionally, there were reports that the valet saw rushing water, was this reported to anyone, rushing water would be hazardous to the building, the parking structure, and the property located in the parking structure all of which the valet had a responsibility for if they failed to report this issue plaintiff lawyers may be able to prove negligence and go after the valet company.
+Additionally, there were reports that the valet saw rushing water, was this reported to anyone, rushing water would be hazardous to the building, the parking structure, and the property located in the parking structure all of which the valet had responsibility for if they failed to report this issue plaintiff lawyers may be able to prove negligence and go after the valet company.

 Under Florida Wrongful Death Act the descendants’ estates and surviving family members are eligible to bring a wrongful death claims.
 Specifically, plaintiffs may be entitled to recover both as the beneficiary of the estate and the survivor and the amount of compensation available to the survivors are usually more significant than damages recoverable by the estate.